lando/drupal/examples/drupal-mysql8/README.md

 # Should use the default database connection info
 cd mysql8
-lando mysql -udrupal -pdrupal drupal -e quit
+lando mysql -udrupal10 -pdrupal10 drupal10 -e quit

 # Should have artisan available
 cd mysql8